Dry Firing a Bow: This is why you should never do it!

 You’re probably wondering why dry firing is so bad.
 Understand this: playing with an arrow-less bow will revert any pressure that would be on the arrow back to the bow.
 This pressure causes a transfer of energy that flows through the bow with no exit.

 When you lodge an arrow onto the bow, it becomes a part of the unified energy flow system.
 When you draw at the bowstring, the energy transfers from your arm to the bow and arrow, it then flows out as soon as the arrow leaves the bow.
 With the excess energy out of the system, the bow can return to rest with minimal recoil.
-However, if there’s no arrow in place, the excess energy would have been forced to exit by violently shaking the bow.
+However, if there was no arrow in place, the excess energy would have been forced to exit by violently shaking the bow.
 This violent shaking can weaken the structural integrity of your bow.

 Ripples of tremor are unhealthy and weaken the bow.
 While they’re designed to accommodate some of the rebound energy, most bows cannot bear the experience of a dry fire.
 This is true simply because dry firing exposes the bow to a greater shock than it can take.